"Life is sad, believe me, Missy, when you’re born to be a sissy, without the vim and verve . . ."

 “As well, today I know, at least from my own experience, it gets worse and worse . . . which I confess seems, at least for a writer, something of a very bad joke on the part of the gods Fortuna and Hermes.
 (Probably that’s why I’m an atheist.)”

 c.
-1952: Father reads Delany all of 𝘏𝘶𝘤𝘬𝘭𝘦𝘣𝘦𝘳𝘳𝘺 𝘍𝘪𝘯𝘯, two or three chapters an evening while Delany is in bed, during the late summer.
-This is one of the few pleasant memories he has of his father.
+1952: His father reads Delany all of 𝘏𝘶𝘤𝘬𝘭𝘦𝘣𝘦𝘳𝘳𝘺 𝘍𝘪𝘯𝘯, two or three chapters an evening while Delany is in bed, during the late summer.
+This is one of the few positive memories he has of his father.

-July 1960, Margaret Marshall—editor at Harcourt Brace and friend of Marie Ponsot—procures Chip Delany a scholarship to the Bread Loaf Writers conference that summer, where he works as a waiter, meets Robert Frost, John Ciardi, and Gloria Oden, as well X. J. Kennedy, Mr. and Mrs. William Sloan, and rooms with Herbert Woodward Martin.
-After the first day’s novel workshop, run by William Sloan, of William Sloan associates, Delany becomes something of a star.
+July 1960: Margaret Marshall—editor at Harcourt Brace and friend of Marie Ponsot—secures Chip Delany a scholarship to the Bread Loaf Writers Conference that summer, where he works as a waiter, meets Robert Frost, John Ciardi, and Gloria Oden, as well X. J. Kennedy, and Mr. and Mrs. William Sloan.
+He is assigned a room in the waiters' cabin with another black writer, Herbert Woodward Martin.
+(Later, he will write about the workshop as an example of "networking" that did not lead to publication in his 1999 essay Times Square Red / Times Square Blue [§3.21].)
+After the first day’s novel workshop, run by William Sloan of William Sloan associates, Delany becomes something of a star.
 Sloan had chosen Delany’s “Those Spared by Fire” to read from on the first day, as the only one of the novel entries “that had something to interest me as an editor.”
-It was a sequence where a white adolescent, Paul Bherens, plays the drums at a community center like a black man.
+It was a sequence where a white adolescent, Paul Bherens, plays the drums at a community center with the musical skill of a black man.

-Delany rides home sitting in the bus in the back seat with the Pulitzer Prize-winning author of 𝘛𝘩𝘦 𝘓𝘢𝘴𝘵 𝘏𝘢𝘳𝘳𝘢𝘩.
-At that point, Delany had no notion that the author was, like himself, a gay man.
+Delany rides home sitting in the bus in the back seat with the Pulitzer Prize-winning author of Advise and Consent.
+At that point, Delany had no notion that the author was, like himself, gay.

-When he arrives home, his father gets up from his sick-bed in his blue pajamas and Chip regales his mother and father with stories about the summer, till in the middle and goes into the back to get back in bed, and he realizes how sick his father is.
+When he arrives home, at 80 LaSalle St., his father gets up from his sick-bed in his blue pajamas and Chip regales his mother and father with stories about the summer, till in the middle, his father, tired but seemingly pleased, gets up and goes back into the back to get back into the bedroom, and Chip realizes how sick his father is.

 October 6th, 1960: Samuel Ray Delany Sr. dies at Harlem Hospital c.
 4 o’clock in the afternoon, of lung cancer.
 He has been ill for a year and a half.
 "My sister and I had been to see him earlier that afternoon."
 See the account in The Motion of Light in Water ("Sentences: An Introduction").